stccenter/PlanetaryDefense/README.md

 ## Using database to connect back end
-Open pgAdmin and connect to your database.
+Open pgAdmin and connect to your database.<br/>
 Create a table using query:

 Import sample.csv file to the database using below configuration